Hondas, plus Ford and Chevy pickups are the favorite vehicles of thieves

 Having an old car isn’t the only risk.
 You’re better off in some places than others in America, and the study found the most and least dangerous states for theft…

 - California led the way once again, clocking in as the only state with two vehicles that have been stolen over 20,000 times (both Hondas).
 Every other car on their top 10 was stolen at least 1,000 times.

 - Texas had the second most cars stolen at least 1,000 times, with nine of their top 10 reaching that mark.

 - Vermont had the lowest number of thefts of all states, with their top two most stolen vehicles barely reaching double digits at 10 each.
 Vermont was the safest state for thefts in 2015, too.

 - Delaware, Maine, New Hampshire, Rhode Island, South Dakota, and Wyoming were the only other states without a top 10 car reaching 100 thefts or higher.

 The NICB says there are some steps you can take to limit the chances your car will be jacked:

-- For one, use common sense when parking your car for extend periods, such as staying in a well-lit area and closing all your windows before you leave.
-Don’t leave your keys or fob in the car, otherwise you’re letting the thief win half the battle.
+- For one, use common sense when parking your car for extended periods, such as staying in a well-lit area and closing all your windows before you leave.
+Don’t leave your keys or fob in the car, otherwise, you’re letting the thief win half the battle.